agude/agude.github.io/_drafts/2019-08-05-2019_tour_de_france_plot.md

 {% capture file_dir %}/files/tour-de-france/{% endcapture %}

-There is no bigger event in cycling than the [Tour de France][tour], a race which takes most of July as crisscrosses France before bringing the riders to a fateful final sprint in Paris on the Champs-Élysées.
-I love both cycling and plots, as I [mentioned last month][last_post], so once again I found a way to combine the two, by exploring how the race unfolded graphically.
+There is no bigger event in cycling than the [Tour de France][tour], a race which takes most of July as it crisscrosses France before bringing the riders to a fateful final sprint in Paris on the Champs-Élysées.
+I love both cycling and plots (as I [mentioned last month][last_post]), so once again I found a way to combine the two, by graphically exploring how the race unfolded.

 [tour]: https://en.wikipedia.org/wiki/Tour_de_France
 [last_post]: {% post_url 2019-07-09-hour_record_plot_improvements %}